How To Get A Minimalist Book Collection

 I decided to keep the books I truly loved, and I realised that there were only a few books I loved.
 Once I had donated all the other books it became apparent to me which books meant a lot to me, it was a no-brainer to keep those.
 They were:

-If you’re a book lover like me, it’s going to be tough for you to imagine any benefit of getting rid of books.
-After I’d decluttered my books I found that;
+If you’re a book lover like me, it’s going to be tough for you to imagine any benefit of getting rid of your books. but I soon discovered the benefits of a minimalist book collection were:

 - I could see my treasured books displayed to their full advantage.